GluuFederation/docs-ce-prod/3.1.4/source/operation/backup.md

 Most platform virtualization software and cloud vendors have snapshot backup features.
 For instance, Digital Ocean has Live Snapshot and Droplet Snapshot; VMWare has Snapshot Manager, etc.

-Snaphots should be taken for all Gluu environemnts (e.g. Prod, Dev, QA, etc.) and tested periodically to confirm consistency and integrity.
+Snaphots should be taken for all Gluu environments (e.g. Prod, Dev, QA, etc.) and tested periodically to confirm consistency and integrity.

 ## Tarball Method